 Please read this article carefully and ask yourself whether meditation is having any negative affects on your health.
 Then you will understand why you should learn meditation the right way.

 Note: I am aware that as a meditation teacher it might seem strange for me to discuss the negative health impacts of meditation.
 But TheDailyMeditation.com is a website all about health, and prevention is perhaps the most important part of health.
-While we here at TheDailyMeditation still advocate meditation, it is worth being aware of the potential health risks.
-Your safety is vitally important to us.
+While we here at TheDailyMeditation most definitely do advocate meditation, it is worth being aware of the potential health risks.
+Your safety is our priority.